Hackers plan attack on Russian government sites

 Moscow has called for a globally binding U.N. treaty on cyber security to crack down on Web crime.

-Western countries have balked at the proposal but highly-publicized attacks by hacker groups Anonymous and LulzSec, including against U.S. and British government websites, have highlighted the Internet’s vulnerabilities.
+Western countries have balked at the proposal but highly-publicised attacks by hacker groups Anonymous and LulzSec, including against U.S. and British government websites, have highlighted the Internet’s vulnerabilities.
+(Reporting by Alissa de Carbonnel; Editing by Pravin Char)